Romaniote Jews: Nusach and Minhag

-The Romaniote prayer rite (Nusach) as seen in the original Mahzor Romania and the Romaniote commentaries (Minhag) on Jewish exegesis and Jewish law, vary from those of the Askenazi, Sephardic and Mizrachi Jews, and are closer to those of the Italian Jews: some of these are thought to have been based on the Jerusalem Talmud instead of the Babylonian Talmud (see Palestinian minhag).
+The Romaniote prayer rite (Nusach) as seen in the original Mahzor Romania and the Romaniote commentaries (Minhag) on Jewish exegesis and Jewish law, vary from those of the Ashkenazi, Sephardic and Mizrachi Jews, and are closer to those of the Italian Jews: some of these are thought to have been based on the Jerusalem Talmud instead of the Babylonian Talmud (see Eretz-Yisrael minhag).
 This Minhag was once widespread in Southern Italy, the Balkans, Greece, Anatolia and the Crimea.

 The Romaniotes spoke Judaeo-Greek for a long time, and many of them still use the Greek language today.
 Tobiah ben Eliezer (טוביה בר אליעזר), a Greek-speaking Talmudist and poet of the 11th century, worked and lived in the city of Kastoria.
 He is the author of the Lekach Tov, a midrashic commentary on the Pentateuch and the Five Megillot and also of some poems.
 Romaniote scholars translated the Tanakh into Greek.
 A polyglot edition of the Bible published in Constantinople in 1547 has the Hebrew text in the middle of the page, with a Ladino (Judaeo-Spanish) translation on one side, a Yevanic translation on the other and the Judaeo-Aramaic Targum at the bottom of the page.

 In the early Romaniote rite the Torah was subdivided in Sedarim while the whole Torah was read in the Palestinian way of the Triennial cycle.
 The order for reading the Haftarah followed a specific custom, particular to the Romaniote rite.
 The Romaniote Torah scrolls are housed in tikim ('tik', from Greek thḗkē, θήκη "container"), from which they are never completely taken out.
 Among the Romaniote Jews, tradition dictates, that the most holy Sefer Torah, the Law of Moses, be read with the scroll standing upright in its tik; it is considered improper to lay it flat.

 The siddur (prayer book) for the Romaniote rite was known as the Mahzor Romania.
-It was actually the first Mahzor and represented the Minhag of the Byzantine Jews which is the oldest European Jewish prayer rite.
-Later the first Mahzor was printed, the Mahzor Bene Roma.
 The Romaniote Jews have their own form of wedding blessing.
 Upon the betrothal, seven blessings are bestowed on the bride and groom to be, while wedding wreaths are covering the heads of the groom and the bride and are interchanged on their heads.
 At the end of a full year, the Ketubah was read at the wedding ceremony proper.
 This is different in that other Jews bless the bride and groom at the time of the actual wedding.
 In addition, there are ritual differences in the building of the Synagogue and in the building and the use of the mikve.
 It is a Romaniote tradition to write on the Ketubah the year since creation of the world and the year since the destruction of the Temple.